sukara13/Beat-Covid-Project/README.md

 # Beat-Covid-Project

 This is the README file for the Beat Covid app 😷 🦠.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+This was a game project I led for the Girls Who Code club at Capistrano Valley High School.

 The files in this folder contain everything you need to run your app: